Facilities in the Sir Owen G Glenn Building

 Postgraduate break out rooms

-Break out rooms 233 to 243 can be booked by postgraduate students for a maximum of four hours through the Business Student Centre.
+Break out rooms 233 to 243 can be booked by postgraduate students for a maximum of four hours through the Student Resource Centre on Level 1.

 Rooms can be used for group study purposes from 7am-7pm Monday to Friday and 8am-5pm on Saturdays.
 The rooms are also available 8am-5pm on Sundays - however no booking is required.